IZMEHD/ARoMA/README.md

 **Step 2: Importing the 3D-Data**

 To import the data for the 3D twin, move your obj. files into "ARoMA-main\Assets\HD\3D Objects" You will find that there are already some obj. files.
-These are some 3D models you might want to use *later*.
+These are some 3D models you might want to use later.
+This project also provides some 3D files for testing purposes under [ARoMA/Extra Files/Demo/3D Objects](#https://github.com/IZMEHD/ARoMA/blob/main/Extra Files/Demo/3D Objects)**.

 **Step 3: Start Unity**